ahmedAbouismail/SnapSearch-Backend/README.md

 ### Mysql Dump
-- Create Database in Workbench ex:(cbir_resualt) then
+- Create Database in Workbench with name for ex:(cbir_resualt) or any other name then
 - insert into the db cbir_result_dump.sql to get the table
 - then open XAMPP and run Apache and MySQL Server
 ### Important